In the 1920 Duluth lynching (June 15th 1920) thousands of White Americans in Duluth, Minnesota took part in the murder of three black men:

 - Elias Clayton (1901-1920)

-When the circus came to town, Irene Tusken, 19, and James Sullivan, 18, went that night.
+When the circus came to town, Irene Tusken, 19, and James Sullivan, 18, both white, went that night.
 Afterwards Tusken went home, briefly talked to her parents and went to bed.

 In the middle of the night Sullivan called the police to report that six black circus workers raped Tusken, a white woman, at gunpoint.
 The circus train was just leaving town.
 The police had it stopped.
 They woke up all 140 black men on the train and lined them up along the tracks.